Ahytherium

 Ahytherium is an extinct genus of megalonychid sloth that lived during the Pleistocene of what is now Brazil.
-It contains a single species, A. aureum.
+It is a monotypic genus that contains a single species, A. aureum.

 Discovery and taxonomy

-The almost-complete skeleton of Ahytherium alongside remains another extinct sloth species, Australonyx, were discovered in Poço Azul, an underwater cave in Chapada Diamantina National Park in 2005.
+The almost-complete skeleton of Ahytherium alongside remains of another extinct sloth species, Australonyx, were discovered in Poço Azul, an underwater cave in Chapada Diamantina National Park in 2005.
 It was described by Castor Cartelle of Pontifícia Universidade Católica de Minas Gerais.
 The bones, which had a length of about 3 m when put together, belong to an animal which presumably was still growing.

 Description

 This animal is known from well-preserved and nearly complete fossils, including a skeleton of an immature specimen, which in life must have been about three meters long, one meter tall and weighing perhaps half a ton.
 Like all ground sloths, Ahytherium was equipped with a robust body and legs equipped with powerful claws.
 Ahytherium was similar to other ground sloths such as Megalonyx but possessed some features that clearly distinguished it: the head, for example, was extremely short and tall, and possessed dorsally swollen frontal bones.
 The zygomatic arches were wide, particularly the frontal processes, while the lacrimal bones were narrow, blade-shaped and directed anterolaterally.
 The dentition included canine teeth that were thin, curved and oval in cross-section.
 The humerus was equipped with a poorly developed deltopectoral crest, while the femur possessed a large trochanter located distally.
 The shape of the caudal vertebrae indicates that the tail was dorsoventrally flattened.

+A. aureum is distinguished from the related Australonyx aquae in having a mandibular angular process extending more posteriorly than the mandibular condyle.
+The angular process of the former is also more robust in the former than the latter, and the degree of lateral convexity and medial concavity of the angular process is likewise greater in the former relative to the latter.
+The position of the mandibular canal's posterolateral opening is medial to the ascending ramus of the dentary in A. aureum but lateral to it in A. aquae.
+In A. aureum, the basal length of the coronoid process is significantly in excess of the distance between the posterior margins of the ramus and mandibular condyle; in A. aquae, however, these distances are roughly comparable.